 - Delivered on our Strategic Plan.
 Evergy's mission is to empower a better future, and our vision is to lead the responsible energy transition and provide affordable, reliable, and sustainable service to our customers and communities.
-In furthering our mission and vision, our strategic plan delivered the following accomplishments in 2022. - Affordability: We saw continued improvement in regional rate competitiveness, with retail rates increasing 2.7%(1) on a cumulative basis since 2017, well below regional peers and inflation.
-We found common ground with stakeholders in our Missouri rate case settlements, resulting in a balanced outcome for our customers.
-In 2023, we expect to file rate cases in Kansas - the first since Evergy was formed in 2018 - allowing us to return to customers the considerable cost savings we have achieved. - Reliability: Our focus on safe and reliable service includes investments to modernize our transmission and distribution infrastructure to improve reliability for our customers and improve the resiliency of the electric grid and its ability to withstand extreme weather.
-By replacing aging equipment and investing in smart grid technologies, we also seek to enable further efficiency gains in serving our customers.
+In furthering our mission and vision, our strategic plan delivered the following accomplishments in 2023: - Affordability: We saw continued improvement in regional rate competitiveness, with retail rates increasing 1.0% in Kansas and 1.3% in Missouri on a cumulative basis since 2017(1), well below the rate increases in regional peer states and inflation over the same time period.
+In 2022 and 2023 we filed rate cases in Missouri and Kansas, respectively - the first since Evergy was formed in 2018 - allowing us to return to customers the considerable cost savings we have achieved.
+We found common ground with stakeholders in our Missouri and Kansas rate case settlements, resulting in a balanced outcome for our customers. - Reliability: Our focus on safe and reliable service includes investments to modernize our transmission and distribution infrastructure to improve reliability for our customers and improve the resiliency of the electric grid and its ability to withstand extreme weather.
+By replacing aging equipment and investing in smart grid technologies, we seek to enable further efficiency gains in serving our customers.
 Our focus on reliability also includes effectively managing our diverse generation fleet and investing to meet the requirements of a changing energy industry, including the increased demands brought on by large-scale renewable resources and the retirement of older plants.
-Evergy's balanced generation portfolio - supported by a mix of emissions-free nuclear and wind resources as well as traditional generation - provides the reliability needed to meet peak customer demand while insulating customers from inflationary bill shock seen across the country as commodity prices rise. - Sustainability: We updated our integrated resource plan ("IRP") in 2022, which outlined our intention to add 4,890 megawatts of renewable energy by 2035.
-Evergy seeks to lead the responsible energy transition in our service territories and take advantage of the region's ample renewable resources and the benefits of a diverse generation portfolio.
-In August 2022, we announced an agreement to acquire the 199-megawatt Persimmon Creek Wind Farm, reflecting continued progress toward our goal of a 70% reduction in carbon dioxide ("CO2") emissions from 2005 levels by 2030.
-Our long-term target is to achieve net-zero CO2 emissions by 2045, which will be dependent on enabling technologies and supportive policies and regulations, among other external factors.
-In addition, the passage of the Inflation Reduction Act in 2022 provides longer-term certainty around renewable tax credits that serve to reduce the levelized cost of energy of new renewable generation.
+Evergy's balanced generation portfolio - supported by a mix of emissions-free nuclear and wind resources as well as dispatchable fossil generation - provides the reliability needed to meet peak customer demand while insulating customers from inflationary bill shock seen across the country as commodity prices rise.